Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Phased progressive learning schedule

-\subsection{Phased Progressive Weighting}
+\subsection{Phased progressive weighting}

-In this work, $n_i$ is defined as the number of samples in the i-th category.
-The total number of samples is then $n=\sum_{i=1}^C n_i$, where $C$ is the total number of classes.
-As can be seen in Eq.\,\ref{equ1}, the loss weighting factor is inversely proportional to the number of samples:
+According to (\ref{equ1}), the loss weighting factor of the phased progressive weighting (PPW) method is modified to (\ref{equ13}):

-where $\alpha$ is a parameter varying with training epoch $E$ that is updated as follows:
+where $n_i$ is the number of samples in the class i, and the total number of samples is $n=\sum_{i=1}^C{n_i}$. $\alpha$ is a parameter that varies with the training epoch $E$, and it is updated as follows:

-where $\delta$ is a constant that is greater than 0 and the diversity of weights can be further improved by establishing a specific $\delta$. $f(E)$ is a monotonically increasing transformation function varying with $E$, which satisfies that $f(E_0)=0$ and $f(E_1)=1$.
+where $\delta$ is a constant greater than 0.
+The diversity of weights can be further improved by setting a specific $\delta$. $f(E)$ is a monotonically increasing transformation function varying with $E$ that satisfies $f(E_0)=0$ and $f(E_1)=1$.

-As can be seen in Eq.\,\ref{equ2}, the same weight ($\alpha=0, w_i=1$) is assigned to each category during the initial phase of representation learning.
-During the progressive transition phase, $\alpha$ varies smoothly and continuously following the transformation function $f(E)$ from 0 to $\delta$.
-Similarly, during the final phase, the weights are set as values inversely proportional to the number of samples for each category ($\alpha=\delta, w_i=(\frac{1}{n_i})^\delta$).
+As seen in (\ref{equ14}), during the initial phase of representation learning, each class has the same loss weighting factor $(\alpha=0, w_y=1)$.
+In the progressive transition phase, $\alpha$ varies smoothly and continuously following the transformation function $f(E)$ from 0 to $\delta$.
+Similarly, during the final phase, the weights are set as values inversely proportional to the number of samples for each class $(\alpha=\delta,w_y=(1/n_y)^\delta)$, thus reflecting the relative importance of each class.

-It should be noted that the transformation function $f(E)$ can be any convex function or concave function in order to adapt to different situations of imbalance:
+Note that the transformation function $f(E)$ can be concave or convex, as shown below, to accommodate different imbalance situations:

 -Power-law form: $f(E)_{power}=(\frac{E-E_{0}}{E_{1}-E_{0}})^{\rho}$ ($\rho=1$ represents the linear form)

 -Log form: $f(E)_{log}=\log_{\rho}[1+(\rho-1)\cdot(\frac{E-E_{0}}{E_{1}-E_{0}})]$ ($\rho=e$ represents the natural log form)